-According to the ever reliable Wikipedia, this ferry crossing has been in operation for 500 years - and servers both cyclists and pedestrians, who would otherwise have to head down to one of the bridges at either Walton or Chertsey.
+According to the ever reliable Wikipedia, this ferry crossing has been in operation for 500 years - and serves both cyclists and pedestrians, who would otherwise have to head down to one of the bridges at either Walton or Chertsey.

 |

-Shepperton Lock |
+| Shepperton Lock |

 |

-Chertsey Bridge |
+| Chertsey Bridge |

 |

-Penton Hook Lock |
+| Penton Hook Lock |

 |

-On the far side of Runnymede Bridge |
+| On the far side of Runnymede Bridge |

 |

-The Magna Carta Memorial across the road |
+| The Magna Carta Memorial across the road |

 |

-One of the more attractive homes on the way into Runnymede |
+| One of the more attractive homes on the way into Runnymede |

 |

-The Thames at Runnymede |
+| The Thames at Runnymede |

-At Albert Bridge our onward progress on this side of the river comes to a bit of a halt, because what lies ahead is part of the private section of Home Park, centered around Frogmore House.
-Most of Windsor Park is open to the public, but Home Park - which forms the northern section of the wider park area has the most restricted level of access.
+At Albert Bridge our onward progress on this side of the river comes to a bit of a halt, because what lies ahead is the private section of Home Park - centered around Frogmore House.

-This means that we must cross over the river and walk with the other peasants on the far side of the river - which is a bit of a shame, because the river looks lovely on the royal's side of the Thames - while our side looks pretty shabby.
+This means that we must cross over the river and walk (with the other peasants) on the far side of the river - which is a bit of a shame, because the river looks lovely on the royal's side of the Thames - while our side looks pretty shabby.

 |

-Forbidden lands |
+| Forbidden lands |

 This is a fairly minor road, but exceptionally busy - and there is a bit of road crossing to do as the footpath hops from one side of the road to another.